beaked99/air-scales/readme.md

-2025-11-16.
-SETH.
+2025-11-20.
+Updated all the footprints and symbols to their proper layouts. no more fkn errors.
+Hallefuckinglujah.
+Fucked up with LM74610 not using the right footprint. minor fix.
-lots of changes to the schematic. i think its a lot more understandable now for you.
+2025-11-16. lots of changes to the schematic. i think its a lot more understandable now for you Seth.
 I am not sure if VBus needs a TVS or not???
 Maybe it does, although I noticed unexpected maker doesnt use it.
 Maybe i'll put it in.
 Otherwise I think this schematic is a wrap, and all thats left is to build out the board.
 Let me know what you think!!!